Carl Friedrich Weitzmann: Life and work

 Weitzmann was born in Berlin and first studied violin in the 1820s with Carl Henning and Bernhard Klein.
-From 1827 to 1832 he studied composition in Kassel with Louis Spohr and Moritz Hauptmann.
-In 1832 he founded a Liedertafel (a peculiarly German type of male singing society) in Riga (now in Latvia) with Heinrich Dorn.
-In Revel (now Tallinn, Estonia), he became music director of the opera where he composed three operas.
-From 1836 he began a ten-year association with the Saint Petersburg court orchestra.
-At this time he began to collect music books and folksongs.
-Weitzmann toured in Lappland and Finland (then part of the Russian empire) and performed with orchestras in Paris and London, returning to Berlin in 1848 to research music history and theory.
-In 1857 he took a teaching position with the Stern Conservatory (now part of the Berlin University of the Arts).
+From 1827 to 1832, he studied composition in Kassel with Louis Spohr and Moritz Hauptmann.
+In 1832, he founded a Liedertafel (a peculiarly German type of male singing society) in Riga (now in Latvia) with Heinrich Dorn.
+In Revel (now Tallinn, Estonia), he became music director of the opera, where he composed three operas.
+From 1836, he began a ten-year association with the Saint Petersburg court orchestra.
+At this time, he began to collect music books and folksongs.
+Weitzmann toured Lappland and Finland (then part of the Russian Empire) and performed with orchestras in Paris and London returning to Berlin in 1848 to research music history and theory.
+In 1857, he took a teaching position with the Stern Conservatory (now part of the Berlin University of the Arts).

-Weitzmann published his first major theoretical work Der übermässige Dreiklang (the augmented triad) in 1853.
+Weitzmann published his first major theoretical work, Der übermässige Dreiklang (The Augmented Triad) in 1853.
 In this treatise, he suggested that the minor triad was merely an inversion of the major triad and that both are generated by a common fundamental tone in the middle.
-Weitzmann's demonstration of the efficacy of each of the four possible perfectly-even augmented triads in resolving to six major and minor triads each using single- or double-semitone displacement has been a significant influence on modern neo-Riemannian theorists.
-In Weitzmann's own lifetime, composer Franz Liszt showed considerable interest in new theories regarding dissonant sonorities, referencing Weitzmann's "Der übermässige Dreiklang" in an analysis of his own Faust Symphony (a composition famously saturated with augmented triads).
-This has led to a strong conceptual association between Weitzmann's work and the Zukunftsmusik ("Music of the Future") for which he attempted to account.
+Weitzmann's demonstration of the efficacy of each of the four possible perfectly even augmented triads in resolving to six major and minor triads-each using single- or double-semitone displacement, has been a significant influence on modern neo-Riemannian theorists.
+During Weitzmann's own lifetime, composer Franz Liszt showed considerable interest in new theories regarding dissonant sonorities, referencing Weitzmann's "Der übermässige Dreiklang" in an analysis of his own Faust Symphony (a composition famously saturated with augmented triads).
+This has led to a strong conceptual association between Weitzmann's work and the Zukunftsmusik ("Music of the Future") which he sought to explain and justify.